hapijs/catbox/README.md

     - `engine` - the cache server implementation.
 Options are:
         - `redis`
         - `mongodb`
+        - `memcache`
         - `memory`
         - an object with **catbox** compatible interface (use the `memory` cache implementation as prototype).
     - `partition` - the partition name used to isolate the cached results across multiple clients.
-The partition name is used as the MongoDB database name or as a key prefix in Redis.
+The partition name is used as the MongoDB database name or as a key prefix in Redis & Memcached.
 To share the cache across multiple clients, use the same partition name.
     - additional strategy specific options:
         - MongoDB: